 - Several years of use of antibiotics in obstetrics

-List Of Antibiotics Safe In Pregnancy
+List of Antibiotics That Are Safe in Pregnancy

 In pregnancy, antibiotics should be used only when prescribed by the doctor.
 It is important to consult a medical professional to ascertain what antibiotics are safe during pregnancy.

-Antibiotics To Avoid In Pregnancy
+Antibiotics to Avoid in Pregnancy

-While antibiotics may be essential in some situations, is important to be aware that they may have harmful side effects and may interfere with the body’s ability to fight illness.
+While antibiotics may be essential in some situations, is important to be aware that they may have certain side effects and may interfere with the body’s ability to fight illness.
 During pregnancy, some antibiotics affect the baby in the first and third trimesters, while some have their effect throughout pregnancy.

 - Streptomycin and Kanamycin cause damage to the auditory nerve, leading to hearing loss in new-born.